First-Year Studies Courses

 This course examines the issue of violence and its relation to cultural rules and principles.
 We look at violence from two angles: its destructive and generating power and the rich cultural meanings it reveals.
 We look at civilization as a system of rules that govern human conduct united under a highly selective set of guiding principles.
 The central theme of this course is to study how the pressure of violence will give rise to different rules of human conduct subsumed under a few major principles.
 We will study those rules and principles through the actions in order to gain a basic understanding of the fundamental ways culture and civilization shape human behavior.

 FIYS 183: Law, Literature and Logic

-A lawyer arguing a case in court shapes that case into a coherent, persuasive story; a judge writing an opinion does the same: a dry recitation of the facts and the law is not enough.
-So law is a literary - a story-telling - enterprise.
-And of course the law itself is dramatic: fiction writers and filmmakers use criminal investigations and court proceedings to liven their works.
-Yet we tend to think of literature as deceptive - after all, one meaning of 'to tell a story' is 'to lie.'
-Legal reasoning, moreover, often seems baffling or unjustified, even to very sophisticated non-lawyers.
-To tell the unvarnished truth might seem to be letting the facts speak for themselves.
-But, for better or worse, things aren't so simple.
-In this course we will look into the complex and bewildering interplay among law, literature, and logic, with the (perhaps vain) hope of somehow illuminating all three.
+A lawyer arguing a case tries to shape that case into a coherent, persuasive story: a dry recitation of facts and law is not enough.
+So, law is a literary - a story-telling - enterprise.
+And a dramatic one: fiction writers and filmmakers use crimes, investigations, court proceedings, and punishments to generate interest in their works.
+And yet, we still tend to think of literary flourishes as deceptive - after all, one meaning of “to tell a story” is “to tell a lie.”
+Legal reasoning, moreover, often seems arcane or merely manipulative, aimed more at obscuring the truth than revealing it.
+In this course we look into the complex and often bewildering interplay among law, literature, and logic, with the hope of illuminating all three - and with the hope of improving your writing skills, your reasoning skills, your rhetorical skills, and your argumentative skills.
 (Under the Forester Fundamental Curriculum, this course meets the First Year Studies requirement. )